cocopudding/csc467/lab4/README.txt

 CSC467 Lab4 Report
-Jianning Yan (1000461715)
-Wen Ying Zhang (1000404207)

-Both team member contributed equally to all the parts of the labs.

 Workflow:
 Start by creating 2 files: codegen.c and codegen.h.
 Also create a file for the output called frag.txt